Flexberry/flexberry.github.io/pages/guides/mobile-app/gma_build-mobile-app.en.md

 ![](/images/pages/guides/mobile-app/mobile-app-build1.png)
 ![](/images/pages/guides/mobile-app/mobile-app-build2.png)

-{% include note.html content="To build mobile apps for a specific platform, use the command `cordova build имя_платформы`" %}
+{% include note.html content="To build mobile apps for a specific platform, use the command `cordova build platform_name`" %}

 In the result of the execution of this step will create the installation files for mobile applications.
 Next will be considered process launch mobile applications on the device.